mhossen2022/azure-synapse-labs/steps/03_datawarehouse-optimization-and-analysis-of-data-using-dedicated-pools/description.md

-SQL Script to create tables using dedicated SQL Pool
+Datawarehouse optimization and analysis of data using dedicated pools